groundedsage/VeganBN-website/README.md

 Developed to be hosted on Netlify using the JAM stack (Javascript, API's and Markup).
 You can learn more about the JAM stack here: https://jamstack.org/

+## Design goals (no order)
+* is usable and looks clean on all devices from a _watch_ to a _tv_.
+* is accessible & usable in a delightful way by the blind, colour blind, contrast sensitive, people with poor literacy skills and poor motor skills
+* is fast, meaning the site is downloaded and usable within 2 seconds never more than 3 seconds
+* is semantic for search engines and future AI assistants

+## Current Status

+I have been working on ensuring I have a good foundation to build upon.
+Therefore the design elements such as colours, the logo and all other visual elements which do not affect layout are incomplete.

+Typography has been made fluid so that the font continually changes size based on viewport width between a large range of mobile devices.
+The rest of the layout is relative to the font size, parent container or the viewport.

 ##Tools used.

 * **Boot + various tasks** (Build tool) - http://boot-clj.com/